 Do you have a problem with flying ants in Sydney?
 Jim’s is your local ant control expert.
 Our techs servicing your area are experienced, fully trained, and insured.
 You can trust the Jim’s name to help you with any pest problem.

-If you need to get in touch with us, simply call 131 546 and our friendly staff will take your details.
+To get in touch with us, simply call 131 546 and our friendly staff will take your details.

 Ants can be a persistent pest in Sydney and the sheer though that some can fly is terrifying.